Filter by Category

 with Kevin Cawley, Ph.D.

-Contra dance, a descendant of country dance traditions of the British Isles, might remind you of the dancing you see in movies based on Jane Austen novels -- or the hoedowns in westerns.
-Long lines of couples progress through the dance doing figures you will learn in the course, such as allemande, dosido, circle, star, promenade, and swing.
-We will learn some country dances from England, Scotland, Ireland, and Wales, as well as American contra dances.
-Dancing will exercise our bodies, including our brains.
-Before the end of the course you should have the confidence to participate in Michiana contra dances.
+Contra dance, popular in the British Isles and in America since colonial times, might remind you of the dancing you see in movies based on Jane Austen novels -- or of the hoedowns in westerns.
+Couples progress through the dance in long parallel lines doing figures such as allemande, dosido, circle, star, promenade, and swing.
+We will also learn some circle dances using these figures.
+We will learn dances from England, Scotland, Ireland, Wales, Canada and America, dating from the 1700s through the 1900s.
 Roy Somerville assisting.

 with Becky Albrecht